yetson0/digital-cv/index.md

 ## Accomplishments
 `2022` *Floodland*.
 Game development, produced and delivered to Steam.
 Responsible for team management, scrum/agile, localization content and meta company standards.

-`2022` *Broad Peak (2022)* movie.
-Provided aviation & helicopter consultancy to the producers of Broad Peak movie.
+`2022` *Broad Peak* Movie.
+Aviation & helicopter consultancy for the producing team.
+Organized specific typee of legacy helicopter rent for movie shots.

 `2009-2021` *Architectural multidisciplinary projects* Successfully lead and delivered *over 100* into life, numerous designed.
 Among Office, Retail, Housing is the network of Costa Coffee shops, Hebe and other international brands.